mechmotum/mechmotum.github.io/content/pages/guide.rst

 Members are expected to attend and participate regularly.
 It's fine to miss a meeting here and there, but avoid making that regular.
 If the meetings are not useful to you, please be proactive about helping us make them useful for all.

+The MC position rotates approximately every quarter.
+See the `MC Guide`_ for instructions on being the MC.

+.. _MC Guide: {filename}/pages/guide-mc-lab-meetings.rst

 Past Meeting Topics and Materials
 ---------------------------------